Magnetic brain zaps aim to ease anorexia in youth

 Summary

-This pilot study will test whether a non-invasive brain stimulation technique called rTMS can help reduce symptoms of anorexia nervosa in 45 people aged 14 to 24.
-Participants will receive 20 daily sessions of rTMS, which uses magnets to gently stimulate the brain.
+This early study tests whether a non-invasive brain stimulation technique called rTMS can help reduce symptoms of anorexia nervosa in 45 people aged 14 to 24.
+Participants will receive 20 daily sessions of rTMS, which uses magnets to stimulate the brain.
 Researchers will track changes in eating disorder thoughts and behaviors, mood, and anxiety through surveys and brain scans.
+The goal is to see if this approach is feasible and may offer relief.

 Disclaimer Read more